FrameworkComputer/linux-docs/Ubuntu22.04LTS-Manual-Setup-12thGen.md

-# This is for 12th Gen ONLY.
+# This is for Intel 12th Gen ONLY.

 ## This will: